-The field's four gas-bearing accumulations - Nuggets N1, N2, N3 and N4 - are located about 400km east of Aberdeen and around 20km south of Alwyn satellite field Dunbar.
+The field’s four gas-bearing accumulations, namely Nuggets N1, N2, N3 and N4, are located about 400km east of Aberdeen and around 20km south of Alwyn satellite field Dunbar.

-N1 has two wells while the other three each have one well.
+N1 comprises two wells, while the other three each have one well.
 The first three accumulations began producing in November 2001.

-Initially, the group of four subsea wells were tied back 54km to the Alwyn North installations and controlled from the Dunbar platform.
+The group of four subsea wells were initially tied back 54km to the Alwyn North installations and controlled from the Dunbar platform.

-TotalFinaElf Exploration awarded the EPIC contract for phases 1 and 3 of the development (covering subsea facilities and pipelines) to a joint venture between Coflexip Stena Offshore Limited (CSOL) and ABB Offshore Systems.
+TotalFinaElf Exploration awarded the EPIC contract for phases 1 and 3 of the development, covering subsea facilities and pipelines, to a joint venture (JV) between Coflexip Stena Offshore Limited (CSOL) and ABB Offshore Systems.

 The Nuggets phase 2 option included a further well, tied back 4.4km to the phase 3 manifold by a 6in pipeline, with a 2in MEG piggyback line and umbilical.

 CSOL was contracted to design, procure and fabricate the pipeline systems and perform the offshore installation and tie-in of the pipelines, umbilicals and manifolds.

 Installation of the system was undertaken in mid-2001.